filotimo-project/.github/profile/README.md

 - Some shortcuts in System Settings are added for these apps: `firewall-config`, AppImageLauncherSettings, Kleopatra, `kjournald`, and `systemdgenie`.
 - `QT_SCALE_FACTOR_ROUNDING_POLICY` is set to `Round` which fixes blurriness with fractional scaling.
 - The KDE Store is nuked out of orbit, with the Discover backend for it deleted and the popups for it disabled globally in Plasma.
 This is done because it floods Discover with a bunch of mostly low-res, botted wallpaper submissions and a bunch of broken themes - [many of which execute arbitrary code that can destroy your system and delete all your files.](https://blog.davidedmundson.co.uk/blog/kde-store-content/)
+- Plasma Vaults is removed.
+It's really broken and the UX sucks.

 ### Changes to Firefox
 #### UX